USRSE/usrse.github.io/pages/community/code-of-conduct.md

 try to follow this code in spirit as much as in letter, to create a friendly and productive environment that enriches the US-RSE community.

 We require all US-RSE Association sponsored and affiliated projects, activities, and events, to adopt a code of conduct that encourages a productive, respectful environment for all contributors and community members.
-The US-RSE Association Code of Conduct follows below.

 If a person is found to violate the US-RSE Association Code of Conduct, the Steering Committee may take any action they deem appropriate to resolve the situation, including warning the person in question, removing them from a specific activity, banning them from further